 Once healing of your gums is complete, we can also discuss any restorative treatments that might be needed for your gums and teeth.

-If you are ready to get your oral health back on track, contact Dr. Funk today at Shorewood Family Dental Care!
+If you are ready to get your oral health back on track or are seeking gum disease treatments, contact Dr. Funk today at Shorewood Family Dental Care!